Xiong-Alex/AdText/README.md

 Type "help" in the console to see the list of possible commands for the game.

 # Possible commands:
--Commands:
-  -Look: View Room
+- Look: View Room
-  -<Direction>: Move to the next room via Exit
+- <Direction>: Move to the next room via Exit
-  -Get <Item Name>: Pick up Item
+- Get <Item Name>: Pick up Item
-  -Drop <Item Name>: Drop Item
+- Drop <Item Name>: Drop Item
-  -Player: View Player
+- Player: View Player
-  -Inventory: Check Inventory
+- Inventory: Check Inventory
-  -Inspect <Item Name>: Reveals description & other attributes of Item -Equip/Unequip armor <armor Name>: Equip & Unequip Armor -Equip/Unequip weapon <weapon Name>: Equip & Unequip Weapon -Exit or X: will end the game
+- Inspect <Item Name>: Reveals description & other attributes of Item
+- Equip/Unequip armor <armor Name>: Equip & Unequip Armor
+- Equip/Unequip weapon <weapon Name>: Equip & Unequip Weapon
+- Exit or X: will end the game
-  -Use <Item Name>: uses the item if allowed -Allocate(A) # SP to <STAT>: Allocates your SP to your Stats
+- Use <Item Name>: uses the item if allowed
+- Allocate(A) # SP to <STAT>: Allocates your SP to your Stats